sajjadislam523/app-textutils/README.md

 # TextUtils

-A simple React application that allows users to input text and perform basic text transformations such as converting the text to uppercase.
+A simple React application that allows users to input text and perform basic text transformations such as converting the text to uppercase and lowercase.
 The project uses **TailwindCSS** for styling and responsive design.

 ## Features

 - Input text into a textarea.
-- Convert the input text to uppercase with the click of a button.
+- Convert the input text to uppercase or lowercase with the click of a button.
 - Responsive design using TailwindCSS.
 - Mobile-friendly navigation with a hamburger menu.
 - Smooth animations for buttons and transitions.
+- Shows word count character count.

 ## Getting Started